-Tips on how to make delicious homemade pesto made with fresh sweet basil, pine nuts, garlic and extra virgin olive oil.
+Tips on how to make and freeze delicious homemade pesto made with fresh sweet basil, a blend of walnuts and pine nuts, garlic and extra virgin olive oil.

-I left the Parmesan cheese out today.
-It doesn't freeze as well when you add the cheese.
-You can always add it later when it's prepared.
-This is adapted from Ina Garten's recipe.
-Pesto is so easy, so don't be afraid to make it yourself.
+This is adapted from Ina Garten’s recipe.
+Pesto is so easy, so don’t be afraid to make it yourself.
 Also, a huge cost saving when you grow your own basil.
 Delicious!

 Separate the basil leaves from the hard stems.
 Place into a large salad spinner filled with cold water.
 Soak leaves for a few seconds to clean.
 Rinse and spin to dry the leaves.